3ls3if/USB-Ports-Blocker-and-Unblocker/README.md

 [+] HOW TO BLOCK USB:

 1. Double click on the "usb_blocker.exe" file.
-2. Type "yes" to block the usb ports.
+2. Type "yes" on the cmd to block the usb ports.
 3. Press enter to exit from the program.

 .